Tourism officers promote tourism and event-related economic growth in order to generate and increase revenue for a particular city, region or site

-Tourism officers who work for local authorities may be able to access council training programmes in areas such as:
+If you work for a local authority, you may be able to access council training programmes, in areas such as:

 Private employers may fund training in a specialised area, as required by the demands of a particular project.

-Specialisation in resorts or cities is possible.
-As local authorities often employ only one tourism officer, opportunities to progress are fairly limited without relocation.
+Once in post, you'll need to build up a track record of successful projects.
+As local authorities often employ only one tourism officer, opportunities to progress can be fairly limited without relocation.

-After gaining relevant experience and specialising in a particular area, some tourism officers go on to work for private consultancies or on a self-employed consultancy basis.
+With enough experience and specialisation in a particular area, some tourism officers go on to work for private consultancies or on a self-employed consultancy basis.
 Possibilities include freelance marketing and consultancy work or setting up, developing and managing a tourist attraction.